 Veronica Guerin – the brave and uncompromising

 One of the most controversial yet super brave Irish women is Veronic Guerin.
-She was a journalist for The Sunday Independent and became really famous with her notorious exposes on Dublin’s drug culture.
-Despite eating death threats for her breakfast, lunch, and dinner, this brave journalist never backed down from speaking the truth using her platform to voice out the truth about drug syndicates.
+She was a journalist for The Sunday Independent and became famous for her notorious exposes on Dublin’s drug culture.
+Despite eating death threats for breakfast, lunch, and dinner, this brave journalist never stopped using her platform to voice the truth about drug syndicates.

-At her young age of 37, this young and beautiful journalist was shot dead in 1996 and triggered the most extensive criminal investigation in Ireland’s history.
+At 37, this young and beautiful journalist was shot dead in 1996, triggering the most extensive criminal investigation in Ireland’s history.

 Enya – the world’s singing sensation

-Enya is a worldwide singing sensation who is famous for her song “May It Be” which she wrote for the first film in the Lord of the Ring trilogy.
+Enya is a worldwide singing sensation famous for her song “May It Be,” which she wrote for the first film in the Lord of the Rings trilogy.
 May It Be was nominated for an Academy Award and a Golden Globe Award.
 Apart from that, Enya won seven World Music Awards and four Grammys.
 She also has sung in ten languages.

 Maureen O’Hara – the original star of the silver screen

-Maureen O’Hara is one of the most famous Irish women to ever grace the silver screen.
-She has been known for playing passionate but sensible heroines in westerns and adventure movies.
-One of the most successful films is the Rio Grande and The Black Swan.
+Maureen O’Hara is among the most famous Irish women ever to grace the silver screen.
+She has been known for playing passionate but sensible heroines in Westerns and adventure movies.
+One of the most successful films is The Rio Grande and The Black Swan.
 Aside from being one of the most sought actresses of her time, she is also a singer and has performed in various films and musicals.